 - The site is currently undeveloped and wooded. - There are no documented rare botanical features or significant wildlife habitat documented on the site. - Street trees are required at least every fifty (50) feet (§ 911.E.1.b).
-Street trees are shown on the Plan and Profile Sheets PP-1, PP-2, GU-1, GU-2, and GU-3 of the preliminary plan set. - Limits of tree clearing are shown on the preliminary plan.
+Street trees are shown on the Plan and Profile Sheets PP-1, PP-2, GU-1, GU-2, and GU-3 of the preliminary plan set.
+Street trees are shown on the final plan. - Limits of tree clearing are shown on the preliminary plan.
 Note 12 on the plan states that clearing of tress is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval.
+Note 12 is the same on the final plan.